 Consider CMMC Level 1 as basic.
 Ms. Arrington does a great job discussing Level 1 in this short interview on Government Matters.
 At the 3:40 mark, Ms. Arrington discusses the importance of creating a “unified standard” for small businesses in order to “level the playing field.”
 She’s absolutely right.

 Every organization that handles someone else’s information, should be held to some level of expectation on how they will keep that information protected.
 For contractors of the DOD, CMMC Level 1 is that basic, entry-level proof they value the business relationship with the DOD, and the extra layer of responsibilities required to keep an on-going relationship in place.

-Until the first RFI’s come out later in 2020, no one can say for sure what “CMMC Level 1” will look like in a contract, only that it’s core is FAR 52.204-21 “Basic Safeguarding of Covered Contractor Information Systems.”
+With the CMMC Assessment Guides being released in late 2020, we now know what “CMMC Level 1” will look like.
+The core of CMMC Level 1 is the FAR 52.204-21 requirement “Basic Safeguarding of Covered Contractor Information Systems.”
 For now, organizations should focus on the data being handled.